leob/ionic-quickstarter/README.md

 Using this approach, service implementations can easily be changed or swapped out without the client code (controllers or other services) noticing anything.

-The ability to run with 'mock' implementations makes it easy to develop quickly without needing to do carry out complicated production setup.
+The ability to run with 'mock' implementations makes it easy to develop quickly without having to do a complicated production setup.

-In test mode, running with mocked implementations makes running your unit tests much faster of course.
+In test mode, running with mocked implementations makes running your unit tests a lot faster of course.

 ## Contributing